I was in one of four Delta planes in the air

 I was in-flight on DAL40 returning from Australia when Delta’s data center suffered a power outage that caused a system-wide ground stop and havoc for days.
-According to Flightradar24, I was one in one of the four Delta flights inbound to the USA – all other domestic and international Delta flights had been grounded once the computers crashed.
+According to Flightradar24, I was one in one of the four Delta flights inbound to the USA.
+All domestic and international Delta flights that weren’t in-flight were held at the gates because of the outage.
 While the outage never caused any risk to in-flight safety, the experience getting home was the worst experience I have endured in the 10+ years of jet setting.

-Returning from 2 weeks of vacation welcomed my GoGo-connected flight home with countless work emails and urgent requests.
-After an hour of barely making a dent, I needed a sanity-break so I decided to get my fix of cat videos, memes and to catch up on the news – CNN’s headline had four simple words that will haunt me forever “Outage grounds Delta flights.”
+August 8, 2016, was the end of 2 weeks of a much-needed vacation; my GoGo-connected flight back to the USA welcomed me home with countless work emails and urgent requests.
+After an hour of barely making a dent in the hundreds of emails, I needed to get my fix of cat videos, memes and to catch up on the news – CNN’s headline had four simple words that still haunt me “Outage grounds Delta flights.”

-It was 2’ish hours from landing at LAX and I was the only person on a fully loaded Boeing 777 that had any idea of what we were about to descend into.
-I talked with the flight attendants and showed them the CNN article – they too were stunned.
-The purser said “We have no clue what to expect when we land.”
+The flight had just over 2’ish hours remaining before landing at LAX, and I was likely the only person on a fully loaded Boeing 777 that had any idea of what we were about to experience.
+I showed the flight attendants the article, and the purser’s response was frightening “We have no clue what to expect when we land.”

 Descent into madness

-Delta flight 40 landed safely at LAX – during the announcements, there was no mention from the pilots or flight crew of what was happening or what to expect – everything was standard operating procedures.
+Delta flight 40 landed safely at LAX around 7 am with the usual arrival announcements; there was no mention from the pilots or flight crew of what was happening or what to expect.

-Delta ticketing, special services and sky priority counters had thousands of pissed off customers trying to get to their destinations.
-I managed to find a tolerable customer service agent in the LAX Skyclub who put me on standby for a different flight “in the unlikely event my original flight gets cancelled”
+Delta ticketing, special services, and sky priority queues had thousands of pissed off customers trying to get to their destinations.
+I managed to find a tolerable customer service agent in the LAX Sky Club who put me on standby for a different flight “in the unlikely event my original flight gets canceled.”

-Hours came and went.
-Morning turned into afternoon and then to night – still at LAX.
-Flights were cancelled because of missing pilots, missing flight crews, missing planes but nothing stung worse than having pilots, flight crew and a plane but seeing your flight cancelled due to duty timeout.
+Hours came and went, morning became afternoon and then night – stuck at LAX.
+Almost every flight was canceled because of missing pilots, missing flight crews, or missing planes; nothing stung worse than having pilots, flight crew and a plane but seeing your flight canceled due to duty timeout.

-I was awakened many times by the screaming passengers demanding answers from anyone with a Delta uniform on.
-Things became serious after 01:00 when all of the shops in the terminal pulled their gates closed and left for the night.
+The situation crossed a critical threshold around 1 am when all of the terminal shops and restaurants (almost harmoniously) closed and left for the night.
 Anxiety turned into desperation when people could no longer get food or drinks – we were left to fend for ourselves.
-Around 03:00, the Los Angeles fire chief was considering evacuating the terminal due to the sheer overcrowding and barely controllable crowds.
+Around 3 am, the Los Angeles fire chief was considering evacuating the terminal due to the sheer overcrowding and barely controllable crowds.

 Today’s goal was to get to the east coast – At this point, I didn’t care where – just closer to home.
-After holding for hours (again) to get through to the Skymiles desk, I was booked on direct flights to DTW, MSP, ATL and TPA – all cancelled.
-I was re-booked on a late-afternoon flight to JFK, which (surprisingly) had a plane, flight crew and pilots.
-It was one of a handful of flights that actually took off that day – with me on it.
+After holding for hours (again) to get through to the reservations desk, I had tickets to DTW, MSP, ATL, and TPA; all eventually canceled.
+I was re-booked on a flight to JFK, which (surprisingly) had a plane, flight crew, and pilots.
+It was one of a few flights that took off that day (with me on it).

-I arrived in JFK to much of the same shit-show as I experienced in LAX – thousands of pissed off customers and very few flights taking off.
-I didn’t have the patience to fight any more.
-I found availability at a hotel in the NYC and and got my first full night of rest (thank god).
+I landed in JFK and was greeted by much of the same shit-show as LAX – thousands of pissed off passengers and very few flights taking off.
+I didn’t have the patience to fight anymore.
+I found availability at a hotel in NYC and got my first full night of rest (thank god).

 Another missed day of work and another wasted day of PTO.
-I called into the Skymiles desk with only 45 minutes of hold time – a glimmer of hope that things were returning back to normal.
-Being in NYC, I had advantages to get home, I could fly out of LGA or JFK to get to TPA with connecting airports in ATL and DTW.
-The first few flights were cancelled due to missing crew, but I was able to get to ATL by late afternoon.
-Through some miracle, I managed to make the last flight to SRQ, which got me close enough to home to finally call the trip over.
+I called into reservations and was met with 45 minutes of hold time; a glimmer of hope that things were returning to normal.
+Being in NYC, I had advantages to get home; I could fly out of EWR, LGA or JFK to get to TPA with some non-stop flights, but the remaining connecting in ATL and DTW.
+The first few flights were canceled due to the missing crew, but I was able to get to ATL by late afternoon.
+Through some miracle, I managed to make the last flight to SRQ, which got me close enough to home to call the trip over.